 Fossil fuel corporations and their front groups have spent millions of dollars to silence public debate on climate change.

-Massive political spending by a network of special interest groups has not only blocked federal legislation on climate change, but also kept many members of Congress from even speaking up.
+Massive political spending by a network of special interest groups has not only blocked federal legislation on climate change, it also kept many members of Congress from even speaking up.

 The result of Citizens United has been a massive infusion of money being spent on political advertisements trying to “debunk” the science of climate change and attack politicians who support reversing the tides of climate change through legislative action.

-The Center for American Progress estimates that over $270 million was spent on political advertising by outside groups backed by oil, coal, gas industry during the 2012 election.
+The Center for American Progress estimates that more than $270 million was spent on political advertising by outside groups backed by oil, coal, gas industry during the 2012 election.